Welcome to UpLit!

 Hello and welcome to UpLit, a professional editorial and proofreading service dedicated to creating Uplifting Literature.1

 I’m Swetha, the friendly (and only!) editor here.
-I specialize in helping nonfiction book authors and publishers craft riveting narratives, articulated in the author’s unique style and voice and presented impeccably.
+I help nonfiction authors and publishers craft compelling narratives articulated in the author’s unique voice and presented with clarity and polish.
 My passion is bringing to life books that contribute to individual and collective education, empowerment, and transformation.

-I work across a wide range of nonfiction genres spanning psychology, memoir, research-backed self-help, philosophy, spirituality, inspiration, personal growth, parenting, family and relationships, health and healing, exercise/movement, leadership, social change, history, poetry, architecture, art, photography, culture, nature, and the environment.
-Drawing on my Asian Indian heritage and my Iyengar Yoga training (a two-year, 500-hour teacher training and apprenticeship at Adeline Yoga, Berkeley), I also offer subject-matter expertise to books on yoga, including anatomy, āsana, and philosophy.
-In addition, my proficiency in the Devanagari script and foundational Sanskrit enables me to provide transliterations and editorial oversight for Sanskrit-to-English translations.
+I work across a wide range of nonfiction genres spanning health and healing, exercise/movement, psychology, memoir, finance, philanthropy, research-backed self-help, personal growth, philosophy, spirituality, parenting, family and relationships, leadership, social change, history, poetry, architecture, art, photography, culture, nature, and the environment.
+Drawing on my Asian Indian heritage and my Iyengar Yoga background (a two-year, 500-hour teacher training and apprenticeship at Adeline Yoga, Berkeley), I also offer subject-matter expertise for yoga-related books, covering anatomy, āsana, and philosophy.
+My proficiency in the Devanagari script and foundational Sanskrit enables me to provide transliterations and editorial oversight for Sanskrit-to-English translations.

-With a diverse thirteen-year background encompassing editorial work, business administration in the yoga industry, and business and tech consulting, I bring a broad array of experience to support my clients’ success.
+With fourteen years of experience encompassing editorial work, business administration in the yoga industry, and business and tech consulting, I bring a broad array of skills to support my clients’ success.
 I hold a Professional Sequence in Editing certificate from the University of California, Berkeley Extension, and an MS (with Honors) in Management Information Systems from Texas A&M University.
-I continue my professional development through the Publishing Professionals Network (PPN), Editcetera, Professional Editors Network (PEN), BAWiP, and other leading editorial organizations, where I am an active member.
+I continue my professional development through the Publishing Professionals Network (PPN), Editcetera, and BAWiP, where I am an active member.

-For editing projects: I provide thorough substantive, line, and/or copyediting, with detailed, honest, and considerate feedback aimed at enhancing clarity, supporting credibility, and strengthening the author’s distinctive voice and style.
+For editing projects: I offer substantive, line, and/or copyediting with detailed, honest, and thoughtful feedback aimed at enhancing clarity, strengthening credibility, and elevating the author’s distinctive style.
+I specialize in manuscripts with extensive notes and bibliographies that require rigorous fact-checking.
 Each project includes a custom style sheet for consistency and reference.

-For proofreading projects: Beyond word-by-word proofing for grammatical and typographical errors, I check for accuracy and consistency across typesetting, design elements, and content.
-I can also assist with fact-checking, collation of author/editor corrections, and resolution of editorial queries as needed.
+For proofreading projects: Beyond word-by-word review for grammatical and typographical errors, I check for accuracy and consistency across typesetting, design elements, and content.
+I can also assist with collation of author/editor corrections and resolution of editorial queries.

-All work is based on the house or client-specified style and preferred dictionary.
-I am proficient in print and digital markup, the Chicago Manual of Style, and key tools of the trade such as Adobe Acrobat Reader, Microsoft Office Suite, and Google Suite.
+All work follows the house or client-specified style and preferred dictionary.
+I am proficient in print and digital markup, the Chicago Manual of Style, and essential tools such as Adobe Acrobat Reader, Microsoft Office Suite, and Google Suite.

-I would love to hear about your project and show you how I can help bring your vision to life.
+I’d love to hear about your project and explore how I can help bring your vision to life.
 Please contact me with your details—I look forward to working with you!

 Warmly,